Change for Israel as public wrath targets tycoons

 Such conglomerates make use of a "pyramid" corporate structure, using tiers of holding companies to allow a powerful shareholder to hold sway over a business empire while actually owning only a fraction of equity in the companies it controls.

-In Dankner's case, Ganden is a private company through which he controls IDB Holding Corp IDBH.TA, which in turn controls Israel's largest supermarket chain Super-Sol (SAE.TA), Clal Insurance (CLIS.TA) and leading mobile phone operator Cellcom (CEL.TA).
+In Dankner's case, Ganden is a private company through which he controls IDB Holding Corp, which in turn controls Israel's largest supermarket chain Super-Sol, Clal Insurance and leading mobile phone operator Cellcom.

 IDB declined to comment on its corporate structure.